Translate Block

 When to Use

-- Translate user input or AI output to another language
+- Translate user input or AI output into any target language before further processing

 Configuration